visit-dav/visit/src/doc/glossary.rst

    Pathlines
-       A path rendered by an integrator that uses the vector field that is *in-step* with the integrator, so that as the integrator steps through time, it uses data from the vector field at each new time step.
+       A path rendered by an integrator that uses the vector field that is *in-step* with the integrator, so that as the integrator steps through time, it uses data from the vector field at each new timestep.

    Node-centered
    Point-centered